 CAMx comprises the core component of an overall air quality modeling system, as illustrated in Figure 2-1.
 CAMx inputs are developed using independent third-party models and processing tools that characterize meteorology, emissions, and various other environmental conditions (land cover, radiative/photolysis properties, and initial/boundary conditions).
 Interface programs are needed to translate the products of each of these models/processors into the specific input fields and formats required by CAMx.
 After the air quality simulation is completed, additional programs are used to post-process the concentration fields, develop model performance statistics and measures, manipulate Probing Tool output into various reportable formats, and further translate raw results into forms necessary for regulatory purposes.
-While third-party visualization software, meteorological models, and emission processors are not distributed with CAMx, ENVIRON does provide many of the necessary interface programs and post-processors on the CAMx web site (www.camx.com).
+Commonly available graphical software can be used to view CAMx output files; some like PAVE and VERDI can read CAMx files directly, others require reformatting CAMx files to common data formats like NetCDF.
+While third-party visualization software, meteorological models, and emission processors are not distributed with CAMx, Ramboll Environ does distribute many of the necessary interface programs and post-processors on the CAMx web site (www.camx.com).
 A brief description of each of these is provided at the end of this section.